ealmonte32/checkVT/README.md

 ### Release notes:
+Version 2.0.0:
+- URLs are now submitted in full form of 'scheme' (http/https) + 'host' + 'path'
+- URLs being submitted in full rather than 'scheme' + 'host' being checked for previous analyzation provides a greater form of protection by returning a wider range of results
+- Unlike previous versions where it just said "Item-Not-Found" for URLs that had not been analyzed, your never-before submitted URL is now automatically sent to be analyzed

+Known Issues:
+- When a never-before submitted URL is sent through, the VirusTotal on-demand analysis status process might flicker many times and VirusTotal can take minutes to finish analyzing and results wont show until all their engines have finished analyzing the URL
+- Users might be prompted to complete a CAPTCHA from VirusTotal on some on-demand scans due to limits of submissions per minute

 Version 1.0.4:
 - Added checkVT URL search field directly onto add-on/extension popup for quick access
 - Improved URL cleaning of whitespace